ProgettoSvegliaIot/NotEveryClockIsTheSame/README.md

 │   ├── meteo_interface
 │   └── set_interface
-│           └── the multiple interfaces' definition and implementation of the features to display them on the screen ├── uart
+│           └── the multiple interfaces' definition and implementation of the features to display them on the screen ├── images
+│   └── directory containing all the images used in the project as arrays of uint8_t ├── uart
 │   ├── trasport_base
 │   ├── transport_timestamp